Shortlist UK’s Best Distribution ERP Software

 Brightpearl (by Sage)

-An ERP solution tailored for retail and wholesale businesses, providing real-time management of inventory, orders, and financials.
+A distribution ERP solution tailored for retail and wholesale businesses, providing real-time management of inventory, orders, and financials.
 It integrates with sales channels and automates processes to improve operational efficiency and customer service.

-Key features: Inventory planning, order management, Shipping & fulfillment, Warehouse management, CRM, Retail analytics
+Distribution features: Inventory planning, order management, Shipping & fulfillment, Warehouse management, CRM, Retail analytics

 Implementation Time: 2 months to 6 months